kidcancerlab/OsteoSCNV/README.md

 ## Results

-The resulting plots are generated in this directory as PDF files after running the notebook but they can also simply be visualized online on GitHub by clicking on [analysis](./analysis.ipynb) without executing the script.
+The notebook to fully replicate all the analysis can be executed with the command `jupyter` and then opening the file `analysis.ipynb`, or you can simply visualise all the analyses and plots online on GitHub by clicking on [analysis](./analysis.ipynb) without executing the script.
+When executing the notebook, the resulting plots are generated in this directory as PDF files.

 ## Contact